thestalkers/policies/sites/com-github-docs-en-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

 Please allow at least two weeks for us to be able to look into your request.

+### [](#california-assembly-bill-1242-notice)California Assembly Bill 1242 Notice ###

+By submitting legal process to GitHub, you attest that the legal process does not relate to the violation of any law that creates liability for abortion-related conduct that is lawful in California.

 [](#requests-from-foreign-law-enforcement)Requests from foreign law enforcement
 ----------